 Eligibility for Non-Standard Testing (Extended-time testing)

 Information about accommodations for non-standard testing is available at the SAT or ACT websites.
-Students who are eligible for extended-time testing must notify the Director of Academic Services.
+Students who are eligible for extended-time testing should notify the Director of Academic Services.

-There are a number of ways to prepare for the SAT.
+There are a number of ways to prepare for the SAT or ACT.
 Some involve only the investment of time on the student's part, while others are quite costly.
-Students generally "feel" better when they have participated in some preparation; they may take sample tests or purchase one of the many SAT preparation books on the market (available in any bookstore).
-Based on research, the average effects of SAT prep or coaching are small; however, students who participated in some type of preparation on their own did better than those who did nothing.
+Students generally "feel" better when they have participated in some preparation; they may take sample tests or purchase one of the many test preparation books on the market (available in any bookstore).
 Something students should keep in mind: a solid academic performance over four years in high school will be more impressive to a college admissions professional than an extra 40 points on the SAT.